SYMAIN/Competitive-Programming/README.md

 # Competitive-programming-solutions
-Here are my solutions to the problems I solved on DMOJ and code jam.
+Here are my solutions to the problems I solved on DMOJ and Code Jam.

 My DMOJ Account: https://dmoj.ca/user/QqWwEe123123123